Zwin-ux/botbot/README.md

 ## Features

+### 🎮 Games

+BotBot includes fun, interactive games to engage your server members.
+All games support natural language commands and include rate limiting to prevent spam.

+#### Available Games

+1. **Emoji Race**
+   - Race to type the correct emoji sequence as fast as you can
+   - Start with: `start emoji race`
+   - Compete against others for the fastest time

+2. **Story Builder**
+   - Collaborative storytelling where each player adds one word at a time
+   - Start with: `start story builder`
+   - Watch as your story takes unexpected turns

+3. **Who Said It**
+   - Guess which server member said a particular quote
+   - Start with: `start who said it`
+   - Test your knowledge of your server members

+### Game Commands

+- `start [game name]` - Start a new game (e.g., `start emoji race`)
+- `join` - Join the current game in your channel
+- `end game` - End the current game (game starter or admin only)
+- `game help` - Show game commands and descriptions

+### Game Rules & Tips

+- Games are limited to 3 starts per minute per user to prevent spam
+- Only the game starter or server admins can end a game
+- Some games may have player limits (check game-specific help for details)
+- Use reactions to interact with game prompts when available

 ### Reminder System

 - **Natural Language Processing**: Type a message like `remind me to finish report tomorrow` or `todo add meeting notes`.